Ab Initio Calculations of the Static and Dynamic Polarizability of BaOH: Results and Discussion

 The calculated dipole moment is more sensitive to the basis set effects than the polarizability, but we found both properties to be converged to within 1\% at the singly-augmented v4z basis set level.
-We also found that $\alpha_{\perp}$ is significantly larger than $\alpha_{\parallel}$ due to the fact that the electrons are less tightly bound in the direction perpendicular to the molecular axis and thus show a stronger response to the applied external electric field.
-This is also reflected in that more augmentation functions were needed to converge the perpendicular polarizability values to the same 1\% level of precision as the parallel ones.
+We also found that $\alpha_{\perp}$ is significantly larger than $\alpha_{\parallel}$ because the electrons are less tightly bound in the direction perpendicular to the molecular axis and thus show a stronger response to the applied external electric field.
+This is also reflected in the fact that more augmentation functions were needed to converge the perpendicular polarizability values to the same 1\% level of precision as the parallel ones.
 The tests of augmentation were performed for the v3z quality basis set; calculations of perpendicular polarizability using doubly- and triply-augmented basis sets of quadruple cardinality were computationally intractable due to the reduced symmetry required for this property.

-We have also investigated the effect of relativity on the calculated dipole moment and polarizabilities, by comparing NR, X2C, DC, and QED results (Table \ref{tab:alpha_stat_hami}).
-These calculations were performed on CCSD(T) level, using the s-aug-dyall.v3z basis set, correlating 35 electrons and setting the active space cut-offs at $\pm20.0$ a.u.
-As shown in Table \ref{tab:alpha_stat_hami}, the relativistic values of the polarizabilities are significantly lower than the NR ones.
+We have also investigated the relativistic and QED effects on the calculated dipole moment and polarizabilities, by comparing NR, X2C, DC, and (X2C-based) QED results (Table~\ref{tab:alpha_stat_hami}).
+These calculations were performed at the CCSD(T) level, using the s-aug-dyall.v3z basis set, correlating 35 electrons and setting the active space energy cut-offs at $\pm20.0$\,$E_\text{h}$.
+As shown in Table~\ref{tab:alpha_stat_hami}, the relativistic values of the polarizabilities are significantly lower than the NR ones.
 This is likely due to the relativistic contraction of the s-type orbitals of the barium atom, which reduces the size of the valence orbitals, thus reducing the polarizability.
 Additionally, we see that the results obtained within the X2C Hamiltonian are in excellent agreement with DC values, justifying the use of the X2C approximation for these properties.

-In Table \ref{tab:alpha_stat_AS}, the dependence of the dipole moment and the polarizabilities on the size of the CC active space is shown, based on X2C-CCSD(T) calculations with dyall.ae3z basis set.
+In Table~\ref{tab:alpha_stat_AS}, the dependence of the dipole moment and the polarizabilities on the size of the CC active space is shown, based on X2C-CCSD(T) calculations with dyall.ae3z basis set.
 The dependence of the results on the active space is minimal, as expected for valence properties.
 We thus conclude that using the smaller active space is sufficiently accurate.